 It is primarily their responsibility to inform Southwestern, so encourage the individual to do so.
 You should also feel free to assist someone in making such reports.
-You can also report concerns to covidmanager@swlaw.edu or the Dean of Students Office at deanofstudents@swlaw.edu.
+You can also report concerns to Southwestern Security at 213.738.5793, covidmanager@swlaw.edu, or the Dean of Students Office at deanofstudents@swlaw.edu.